-Happy Valley is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Happy Valley is a great place for families with children to consider.
+First of all, many other families with children live here, making Happy Valley a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Happy Valley has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Happy Valley’s overall crime rate is lower than average for the country.

 The education level of Happy Valley ranks among the highest in the nation.
 Of the 25-and-older adult population in Happy Valley, 49.35% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.